vplasencia/zkGames/README.md

 The [zkgames-ui folder](/zkgames-ui/) contains the zkGames frontend.

 To learn more about the zkGames frontend, read the [README file](/zkgames-ui/README.md) in the `zkgames-ui` folder.

+## Zero Knowledge Structure

+The following graphic shows the structure of the most important elements of the zkGames project.

 ```text
 ├── circuits